tbfe-de/ChessClock/Step-00/README.md

 Here are some questions covered in the discussion following:

-1. Which if the following "Modern C++" features can you spot:
+1. Which of the following "Modern C++" features can you spot:

    * Uniform initialization (aka. "brace initialization")?
    * Initializer lists?